Wolfurr/ERPI/collections/_projects/en/labcom.md

 **ERPI** scientific skills and knowledge on collaborative innovation processes and its expertise on user-centered innovation practices will be used to develop shared demonstrators on specific market applications.

+This program will allow the development of products and solutions to TEA to access new growth markets (industry 4.0, Neuro-Marketing, smart-city...) as well as the development of shared demonstrators of solutions on specific application markets.

 <!-- ## Associated Scientific Production -->